alecks/passc/docs/src/usage.md

 $ passc add github.com
 Enter passphrase for vault:
 ok
-Password for 'google.com':
+Password for 'github.com':
 Done.
 Password ID: 1
 ```

-There is now a password with reference `google.com` and PWID `1` encrypted with the secret key for vault `main`.
+There is now a password with reference `github.com` and PWID `1` encrypted with the secret key for vault `main`.

 ## Getting a password

 To retrieve and decrypt a password, use the `get` subcommand, for example:

 ```
-$ passc get github
+$ passc get github.com
+1 | github.com
+Enter passphrase for vault:
 ```

-This will list the passwords in the vault with a reference that contains 'github'.
+This will list the passwords in the vault with a reference that contains 'github.com'.
 If there is only one match, it will be selected.
 If not, you will be asked to specify which password using the PWID, for example:

 ```
-$ passc -nSecrets get example
+$ passc get example
-1 | example.org
 2 | example.org
+3 | example.org
-3 | example.com
+4 | example.com
 Select password:
 ```

-This will search the `Secrets` vault for passwords with a reference like `example`.
-Enter the PWID, e.g. `2`, to select the second password for `example.org`.
+This will search the vault for passwords with a reference like `example`.
+Enter the PWID, e.g. `2`, to select the first password for `example.org`.

 You will then be prompted for the passphrase, and the password will be decrypted.